makerdao/mips/MIP61/MIP61.md

 1. Delegate compensation should be positively correlated with MKR weight.
 2. There should be a per-delegate maximum compensation because we do not expect a large difference in performance among outstanding delegates.
-3. Compensation should be skewed toward delegates with smaller MKR weight to encourage recruitment of new delegates.
+3. Compensation should be positively skewed toward delegates with smaller MKR weight to encourage recruitment of new delegates.
 4. The compensation formula should discourage [zero-sum thinking](https://en.wikipedia.org/wiki/Zero-sum_thinking) among delegates.
 One delegate's compensation should be as independent as possible from another delegate's compensation.

 ## Relevant Information